happypandax/happypandax/README.md

 <img src="misc/screenshot3.png" width="300">
 <img src="misc/screenshot4.png" width="300">

-# How to install & run
+# How to install and run

-For Mac & Linux see [INSTALL.md](INSTALL.md)

-1. Download the installer from [releases](https://github.com/Pewpews/happypanda/releases)
+1. Download the archive from [releases](https://github.com/Pewpews/happypanda/releases)
-2. Extract to desired location (avoid locations where you need admin rights)
-3. Run the program by clicking on Happypanda
-#
+2. Extract the archive in it's own folder (for the sake of cleanliness)
+3. Find Happypanda (Happypanda.exe on windows) and double click on it!

 # Features
-- Keep track of your galleries and organize them more easily
+- Portable, self-contained in folder and cross-platform
+- 2 view modes: thumbnails in a grid and a simple table
+- Advanced gallery search with regex support
-- Tag your galleries with namespaces & tags for better management
+- Gallery tagging: userdefined namespaces and tags
-- Fetch metadata which includes namespace & tags from the web (Currently only supports g.e-hentai, exhentai and indirectly panda.chaika.moe) without getting you banned
+- Gallery metadata fetching from the web (Currently only supports g.e-hentai, exhentai and indirectly panda.chaika.moe)
-- Download gallery archives (which will automatically be added to your library) or torrents from the web!
-(Currently supports g.e-hentai, exhentai and panda.chaika.moe)
+- Gallery downloading from the web (Currently supports g.e-hentai, exhentai and panda.chaika.moe URLs)
-- View your galleries with high-quality thumbnails or in a simple table list
-- Add your galleries easily without worrying about adding duplicates
+- Duplicate detecting when adding galleries
 - Multiple ways of adding galleries to make it as convienient as possible! (like folder monitoring, etc.
-- Can add galleries recursively, treating each subfolder as a gallery (applies to archives too)!
+- Recursive directory/archive scanning.
+Can treat each subfolder as a gallery (applies to archives too), or as chapters of gallery!
 - Supports ZIP/CBZ, RAR/CBR and directories with loose files
-- Keep track of on-going galleries and add new released chapters to your gallery easily
-- Customize and make the program behave just as you like it with lots of options in the settings
+- Customizable by lots of settings
 - And lots more...

 # Dependencies